Uxie-Framework/Uxie/README.md

 $route->get('profile/user', 'controller@show')->middleware('MiddlewereTest');
 ```
 you can add a late middleware just add true argument to middleware() method:
+(a late middleware is executed at the end of the application)
 ```php
   $route->get('profile', 'controller@index')->middleware('MiddlewareTest, true);
 ```